-The Arlington Clerk’s Office prepares marriage licenses Mon.-Fri.
+The Arlington Clerk’s Office issues marriage licenses Mon.-Fri.
 8 a.m.-4 p.m.
 To obtain a marriage license, both parties must:

-- Show valid identification, such as a driver’s license, passport, or Military I.D.
+- Present valid photo identification (U.S. driver’s license, passport, or Military I.D.)

 The marriage license must be used within 60 days of the issue date before it expires.

 The license fee is $30.
-Pay by cash or credit card, MasterCard and Visa only.
+Pay by cash or credit card, Visa, MasterCard or Discover only.
 There is a 4% service charge of the total amount paid by credit card.

-If you were previously married, you must present a certified copy of a court-issued Decree of Divorce to the Clerk’s Office before a marriage license will be issued.
-If the Decree is in a language other than English, you must present a certified document translation, signed and dated by a translator attesting to the document’s accuracy.
+If you were previously married, you must present a copy of a court-issued Decree of Divorce to the Clerk’s Office before a marriage license will be issued.
 After a finalized divorce, there is no waiting period to get remarried.